dimmyvi/tigress/draft-art-tigress.md

 ~~~
 {: #car-key-share-url-example title="Car Key Share URL example"}

-The Credential Vertical query parameter can be added to the share URL by the Sender device when constructing the full share URL that is going to be sent to the Receiver device.
+The Credential Vertical query parameter can be added to the share URL by the Initiator Device when constructing the full share URL that is going to be sent to the Recipient Device.

 # API connection details